What do you mean by Financial Globalization?

 There is evidence that the role of institutional investors was more limited.
 This is because they were not diversifying risks as per the initial expectations and were investing in fewer stocks.
-All that where the investments flow are the stocks having past history of winning and similarly all that they sell are the stocks with losing history.
+All that where the investments flow are the stocks having past history of winning, and similarly, all that they sell are the stocks with a losing history.
 Also, these investors have received criticism for triggering contagion effects that spread crises globally.

 This financial globalization has taken some form of old school practices, where developed nations make the underworld and developing nations large borrowers.
-And thereafter they start twisting their arms to get political, geographical, and military benefits.
+And after that, they start twisting their arms to get political, geographical, and military benefits.